-arthritis.
+Several types of arthritis exist.
 They all involve chronic inflammation of

 is the most common type of arthritis.
 A breakdown of the cartilage that

-Rheumatoid arthritis (RA) is another common
+Rheumatoid arthritis (RA) is another common type of

-attacks the joints, causing inflammation.
+attacks the joints.
+This causes inflammation.

 Your primary care doctor will likely conduct tests to pinpoint the kind of

 For most people, a diagnosis of OA begins with a medical history and a

-exam will look for:
+Your doctor will also look for:

 - noises when you move your joints

-- swelling in the joints
+- swelling of the joints

-- loss of range of motion
+- a loss of range of motion

 - tenderness in the joints